Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-We can observe the curious erosive forms that are the result of the chemical and mechanical meteorisation of the granite rocks (rounded blocks, “mushroom stones” and “knight stones“; and the various fracture planes (diaclases) that have determined the formation of blocks of different sizes within the massive granite rocks and in the aplite dikes.
+We will observe the curious erosive forms of the berrocal (a type of blocky terrain), caused by chemical and mechanical weathering of the granite rocks: the rounded blocks, the “mushroom stones” and the “horse stones”, as well as the different fracture planes (joints) that have determined the formation of blocks of different sizes within the massive granite rocks and in the aplite dykes.

-The excursion can be completed with a visit in the vicinity to the ruins of several old mills and the impressive fortress of Castros, its walls, the columns of the bridge over the River Tajo and the surrounding houses; and the Muslim fortress which was built in the 10th century adjacent to the nearby Islamic city of Vascos so as to defend the middle frontier of the Tajo.
+Nearby we can visit the ruins of several old mills and the impressive Fuerte de Castros (Fort of Castros), its walls, the pillars of the bridge over the Tagus river and the surrounding houses.
+This is a Muslim fortress built in the 10th century, next to the nearby Islamic city of Vascos, to defend the middle border of the Tagus.

-In a plaza of Villar del Pedroso we can also admire several zoomorphic sculptures (“verracos”) executed by the Vettonian people of the Iron Age, together with numerous Roman inscriptions of great archaeological interest.
+In a square in Villar del Pedroso we can also admire several zoomorphic sculptures (“verracos”), made by the Vetón people in the Iron Age, as well as numerous Roman inscriptions of great archaeological interest.

 GEOLOGICAL INTERPRETATION